Gershon Ellenbogen: Political career

 He was Liberal candidate for the new Southgate division of Middlesex at the 1950 General Election, finishing third;

 He did not stand for parliament again.

 Personal life

 In 1944 he married Eileen Alexander.
 They had one daughter, who as Kate Whiteman, became well known as a food writer.
 His wife died in 1986 and in 1993 he married Myrtle Ruth Franklin (born Myrtle Ruth Sebag-Montefiore), who had been married to David Ellis Franklin (son of Ellis Arthur Franklin) until his death in 1986.

+A collection of the letters sent to him by Eileen between 1939 and 1946 was published in 2020 under the title Love in the Blitz.